-Flaherty was born in Michigan to a family of prospectors.
-He and his wife Frances and their children would later settle in Dummerston, Vt.
-Flaherty’s father was a mining operator and prospector, and he helped his son find work with the Canada Pacific Railway.
+Flaherty’s father worked as a mining operator and prospector, and he helped his son find work with the Canadian Pacific Railway.

-Flaherty was an unusual mix of a man who loved the wilderness, music and photography.
-His job was to explore parts of northern Canada and report back on mineral deposits he found.
+Flaherty, an unusual mix of a man, loved the wilderness, music and photography.
+His job was to explore parts of northern Canada and report back on the mineral deposits he found.
 But he persuaded his employers that filming his travels and creating a travelogue could help offset some of the costs of his work.

 Nanook of the North, meanwhile, has become a well-established cultural reference, popping up in songs, television shows, cartoons and novels.
 Later audiences have critiqued the film, pointing out that much of it was staged.
 Nanook, for instance, hunts with a spear in the movie when the real Inuit of the period used rifles.
 And a special igloo had to be constructed with a side missing to allow the camera to film the interior.

-Also, Flaherty’s involvement with the Inuit extended beyond film making.
-One of Nanook’s “wives” would later give birth to a child fathered by Flaherty.
+Also, Flaherty’s involvement with the Inuit may have extended beyond film making.
+One of Nanook’s “wives” would later give birth to a child said to be fathered by Flaherty.